 Making your home green doesn’t mean starting from scratch.
 Existing homes can be made more sustainable with some simple changes, one room at a time.
-A sustainable home needn’t mean less comfort or convenience either; green homes should be comfortable spaces that support the health of you and your family.
-As well as health benefits, green homes are cheaper to run as they make the most of all resources and the sale value of a green home has been found to be around 7% more than regular housing.
+A sustainable home needn’t mean less comfort or convenience either.
+Green homes should be comfortable spaces that support the health of you and your family.
+As well as health benefits, green homes are cheaper to run as they make the most of all resources.
+Additionally, the sale value of a green home has been found to be around 7% more than regular housing.

 The heart of your green home